Luexks/reassembly_modding_by_example/src/always_and_never_firing_weapons.md

+# Always and Never Firing Weapons
-# Always Fire Weapons
+## Always Fire Weapons
-Cannons and lasers can be given the `ALWAYSFIRE` feature to continuously fire with enough energy.
-The launcher alternative is `AUTOLAUNCH`.
+Cannons, lasers, and launchers can be given the `ALWAYSFIRE` feature to continuously fire with enough energy.
+Weapons with `ALWAYSFIRE` are unselectable in the bindings menu and are ignored by the AI.
 ```lua
 {17000
     features=CANNON|ALWAYSFIRE